EtherealCrusaders/KBO.FXC/MSBuildTask.md

 ## MSBuild Properties
 - `KBOEffectsIgnoreErrors`: Allows the mod to compile even if there are errors in the shader files. (`true` or `false` (default))

-For more information on how #include works, see

 ## MSBuild Items

 ### KBOEffects metadata